GrantBirki/errbot/docs/development.md

 make command
 ```

-> Follow the prompts from this script and create a new command (maybe something like `.cat meme`)
+> Follow the prompts from this script and create a new command (maybe something like `.cat meow`)

 <details>